Newark Public Library: Architecture

 The four–story Italian Renaissance-inspired Main Library building was designed by John Hall Rankin and Thomas M. Kellogg, drawing inspiration from the 15th century Palazzo Strozzi in Florence, Italy.
 Their intentions were to have the building not only serve as a library, but also as a museum, lecture hall, and gallery, that would provide cultural, as well as educational experiences in an aesthetically pleasing environment.
 The building structure includes an open center court/foyer with arches and mosaics that extended upward to a stained glass ceiling four stories high.

-Administration

-On July 9, 2020, the library announced the appointment of a new library director, Joslyn Bowling Dixon.
-Ms. Dixon began her role as library director on August 3, 2020.